franckalbinet/iot-nbtc-itu/labs/workflow.md

 https://www.youtube.com/watch?v=8bHJWAezaB0&feature=youtu.be

-## Fetching data from the Lopy/WiPy directly from Atom
+## Fetching data from the WiPy directly from Atom
 Since Atom Pymakr package version 1.2.0, it is now possible to download code from Pycom devices to your machine by simply clicking on the `Download` button at the top-right of the Pymakr console.

 ![](https://i.imgur.com/cDwrvjr.png)